confluentinc/ksql/docs-md/tutorials/etl.md

 );
 ```

 Do the same for `orders`.
-For this stream, we specify that the timestamp of the event should be derived from the data itself.
-Namely, it will be extracted and parsed from the `ts` field.
+For this stream, specify that the timestamp of the event is derived from the data itself.
+Specifically, it's extracted and parsed from the `ts` field.

 ```sql
 CREATE STREAM orders WITH (